• Skip to primary navigation

 Honestly, I've baked more loaves of banana bread than I could possibly ever count.
 And not exactly by choice...(but do try my Healthy Banana Nut Bread Recipe).

-So if you’ve got ripe bananas, no time, and a preference for smoothies – the freezer is the way to go.
+So if you've got a bunch of ripe bananas, no time, and a preference for smoothies - the freezer is the way to go.

 I'll teach you how to best prepare your leftover bananas and the exact methods to freeze them, perfectly, for your smoothies!